 First, let’s clarify what body acceptance is and isn’t.

-Body-acceptance doesn’t mean you have to love every part of your body all the time.
+Body-acceptance is NOT about adoring every part of your body all the time.

 Body-acceptance isn’t a passive resignation to “flaws,” nor is it a lack of desire for health.